reactjs/react.dev/content/docs/reference-react-component.md

     this.fetchData(this.props.userID);
   }
 }
 ```

+You **may call `setState()`** in `componentDidUpdate()` but note that **it must be wrapped in a condition** like in the example above, or you'll cause an infinite loop.
+It would also cause an extra re-rendering which, while not visible to the user, can affect the component performance.
+If you're trying to "mirror" some state to a prop coming from above, consider using the prop directly instead.
+Read more about [why copying props into state causes bugs](/blog/2018/06/07/you-probably-dont-need-derived-state.html).

-If your component implements the `getSnapshotBeforeUpdate()` lifecycle, the value it returns will be passed as a third "snapshot" parameter to `componentDidUpdate()`.
-(Otherwise this parameter will be undefined.)
+If your component implements the `getSnapshotBeforeUpdate()` lifecycle (which is rare), the value it returns will be passed as a third "snapshot" parameter to `componentDidUpdate()`.
+Otherwise this parameter will be undefined.

 > Note
 >